barleybobs/ha-clockwork-card-no-other-time/info.md

 ## DISCLAIMER

+*This was forked from robmarkoski/ha-clockwork-card and has been  modifyed to work with HACS (Home Assistant Community Store)*

 *This was never intended for external use, but was asked a couple times to release it so I did.
 Use at own risk, absolutely minimal testing has been completed.
 Milage may very.*